 Preconceptions about ordinary people are not very useful for positive information.
-However, preconceptions about a developer's work pattern can be excellent underlying data for operating a development team.
-According to actual experience, schedule adjustments were greatly helped by preconceptions about developers' development habits/patterns.
+However, preconceptions about a developer's work pattern can be excellent underlying data for development team management.
+According to actual experience, schedule adjustments were of great help through preconceptions about developers' development habits/patterns.

-Schedule adjustments through preconceptions examined with two cases
+Schedule adjustment through preconceptions examined with two cases

 In the case of Developer A, this friend is always bound to take longer than expected

-In the case of Developer B, always take the schedule with room
+In the case of Developer B, always take the schedule with a buffer

-- Conversely, B approaches the schedule with room.
-The 5 days B talks about are likely to be kept, and in case of an urgent schedule, it is possible to explain the situation and bring a buffer to reduce the schedule slightly.
+- Conversely, B approaches the schedule with a relaxed style.
+The 5 days that B mentions are likely to be kept, and in case of an urgent schedule, it is possible to explain the situation and bring a buffer to reduce the schedule slightly.

-- Efficient schedule adjustment: By considering delays and ensuring that the presented schedule is met stably, time delays are reduced in advance until development is completed.
+- Efficient schedule adjustment: By considering delays and matching the presented schedule stably, time delays are reduced in advance until development is completed.

-- Building trust: Conversations that can embarrass developers and managers are reduced, and through high understanding, they trust each other's words (correction through preconceptions) and development can proceed based on that trust.
+- Building a relationship of trust: Conversations that can embarrass developers and managers are reduced, and through a high degree of understanding, they trust each other's words (correction through preconceptions) and development can proceed based on that trust.

 Reasons why it is difficult to create preconceptions